shuangsong0110/yifeiwang15.github.io/content/authors/admin/_index.md

 ## About Me

-Yifei Wang received her Ph.D. degree in Computer Science at Brandeis University.
+Test received her Ph.D. degree in Computer Science at Brandeis University.
 She earned her bachelor's degree in Mathematics from Tsinghua University.
 Her research focuses on graph neural networks, multimodal learning, fairness, and generative models, with interdisciplinary work in AI4Science and healthcare.
 {style="color: black"}